Union Radio-Scientifique Internationale / International Union of Radio Science

 This centennial publication presents an eclectic compendium of articles from twenty Member Committees and all ten Commissions, plus one overview historical article.
 Each article has a different emphasis, with some focused on individuals and others on particular topics.
 Together we hope they provide a valuable historical narrative and much interesting reading.

-This publication will soon become available in digital form for free.
+This publication is available in digital form for free.
 A printed copy can be ordered for 36 euro to cover printing and mailing costs.
 A link to order and prepay your printed copy is available under the heading "URSI 100 Years" on this page.

 URSI-sponsored Journals